Tintic, Gemini Mine

 "The Eureka Mines company is a newly organized corporation which owns a very valuable bunch of mining claims which adjoins some of the biggest mines in the district.
 This company entered into negotiations with the Gemini whereby the development work could be carried on through the Gemini shaft.
 Two drifts were sent out from the latter's shaft into Eureka Mines territory, one from the 900 level and the other from the 1500 level.
 Although this company has been working but a short time nine carloads of ore of good grade have been marketed."
 (Salt Lake Tribune, December 30, 1917)

-(All through 1918 to 1922, there were regular, almost weekly reports, of the success of the McChrystal mines, shipping one to ten cars of ore per week from the Gemini, Ridge & Valley, Eureka Mines, and Godiva mines. the value of each car was usually given as being between $7,000 and $10,000, or between $177,000 and $253,000 in 2025 dollars.
+(All through 1918 to 1922, there were regular, almost weekly reports, of the success of the McChrystal mines, shipping one to ten cars of ore per week from the Gemini, Ridge & Valley, Eureka Mines, and Godiva mines.
 There were also reports of new ore bodies being developed in the mines on a regular basis.
-All of this activity was in leased ground, with the mining companies taking their share of the revenue from having to furnish the shafts and hoists and other facilities to get the ore out of the ground.
-This "leasing system" allowed the mining companies to share the profits, but without the expense and danger of the actual extraction by miners who were working under contract.
+All of this activity was in leased ground, with the mining company taking their share of the revenue from having to furnish the shafts and hoists and other facilities to get the ore out of the ground.
+This "leasing system" allowed the mining company to share the profits, but without the expense and danger of the actual extraction by miners who were working under contract.
 The Eureka Mines company did not have its own shaft, with the leasers using "contract" drifts from the Gemini property.)

 September 22, 1922